osi03224/alx-low_level_programming/0x10-variadic_functions/README.md

 Write a function that prints strings, followed by a new line Write a function that prints anything
 Write a function that prints anything
+Write a function that prints numbers, followed by a new line